stem-discord/stem-help-backend/README.md

 ├───env.js
 └───index.js #export

-connection - #(config) - clients, connections, apis: might be offline.
+connection #module export { ... } - clients, connections, apis: might be offline.
 It is up to the service to implement custom functions.
 If connection field is none, return null
 └───index.js #export

-shared - #(config, connections) - shared initialization.
+shared #(connections) export { ... } - shared initialization.
 For example, client.channels.cache.get(`839399426643591188`).
 └───index.js #export, single

-service #(services, models(mongo), connections(everything else), shared) - functions: interacts with models, connections, and each other. return 503 if any of the according connection(s) are unavailable.
+service #(services, models(mongo), connections(everything else), shared) export { ... } - functions: interacts with models, connections, and each other. return 503 if any of the according connection(s) are unavailable.
 ├───<file>.js
 └───index.js #export

-middlewares - #(config, models, tools) - passthrough/assert middlewares
+middlewares #(models, tools) export { ... } - passthrough/assert middlewares
 ├───<file>.js
 └───index.js #export

-auth - #(config, models, tools) - middlewares specified for authentication/authorization ├───<file>.js
+auth #(models, tools) export { ... }- middlewares specified for authentication/authorization
+├───<file>.js
 └───index.js #export

-validations - #module - joi validations. semantic grouping instead of functional ├───<name>.js
+validations #module export { ... } - joi validations. semantic grouping instead of functional ├───<name>.js
 └───index.js #export

 // There is no controller.
 Controllers should be implemented in the route itself.

-pages - #module - ejs html pages
+pages #module export { ... } - ejs html pages
 // These exist to return a friendly error html page in a case something is misconfigured in the server └───index.js # export

-routes - #(validations, services) - project structure matches end point ├───index.js # exports { v1: require('v1') }
+routes #(validations, services) export { ... } - project structure matches end point
+├───index.js # exports { v1: require('v1') }
 ├───lib
 │   └───index.js #(validations,services) - eliminate redundant ../ also prevent circular dependency.
 APIs should ONLY use the modules declared in lib